 The Adam optimizer is used to perform backpropagation, updating the model’s weights to reduce this error.
 The process repeats for every batch in the training dataset, gradually improving model accuracy over time.

-To ensure the model is learning effectively, you also define a testing loop.
+To ensure the model is learning effectively, you need to define a testing loop.

-Here, the model is evaluated on a separate set of test images that it hasn’t seen during training.
-You calculate both the average loss and the accuracy of the predictions, giving a clear sense of how well the model is performing.
-Importantly, this evaluation is done without updating the model’s weights, as the goal is simply to measure its performance.
+Here, the model is evaluated on a separate set of test images that it has not seen during training.
+You can calculate both the average loss and the accuracy of the predictions, and it will give you a clear sense of how well the model is performing.
+This evaluation must be done without updating the model’s weights, as the goal is simply to measure its performance.

 This setup efficiently trains and evaluates the model for digit classification, providing feedback after each epoch on accuracy and loss.